linode/docs/docs/guides/databases/redis/configuring-redis-command-line/index.md

     sudo systemctl restart redis

-### Writing Configuration Changes
+### Write Configuration Changes

 You may, after testing some settings with `CONFIG SET`, want to make those settings persistent.
 You can do that using the `CONFIG REWRITE` command.

 This command has Redis write your in-memory configuration directives, like those created or changed with `CONFIG SET`, to the configuration file.

-The command does not take any arguments, so you can execute it just like this:
+The command does not take any arguments, so you can execute it using the following command:

     CONFIG REWRITE